TraySimpson/TraySimpson.github.io/_posts/2025-01-13-CardMakerIntro.md

 Next I tried taking 3x5 index cards and handmaking my playing cards.
 I at least had the bright idea of using sticky notes for things that might change (like different unit's moves or abilities), but even that took about 20 minutes to make 6 poor looking cards :)

 ### The Solution: Card Maker
-Knowing that I could end up with potentially hundreds of unique cards, I spent some time looking for a way to get the best of both worlds: a spreadsheet-driven, printable, set of playing cards.
+Knowing that I could end up with potentially hundreds of unique cards, I spent some time looking for a way to get the best of both worlds: a spreadsheet-driven, printable set of playing cards.

 After some searching, I found this nearly ten year old project [Card Maker](https://github.com/nhmkdev/cardmaker).
 It would read in whatever data you provided as a CSV and generate card images using custom templates you could define.
 It was actually perfect.